Bully-Proof Books

 Molly Lou Melon’s Grandma

 And picture books are not just for children.
-It’s safe to say that most of us adults, at one point or another in our life, have spent too much energy on a friendship that drained or exhausted us more than contributed to our awesomeness.
+Not wasting time on friendships that drain us (more than they contribute to our awesomeness) is a lifelong lesson.
 Imagine if we could give our children a little bit more guidance earlier on.
-What if they didn’t waste any of their time and energy in childhood seeing bullies as cool, powerful or terrifying?
-Imagine what the world would be like if we raised a generation who led with kindness and fiercely courageous hearts.
+What if they didn’t waste an ounce of energy thinking bullies are cool, powerful, or terrifying?
+Imagine what the world would be like if we raised a bully-proof generation of kind, courageous hearts.

 About Brianna Kendall